 Your group will be notified with your Peer Mentor’s contact information.
 They will coordinate with you to find a time to meet virtually to provide advice and feedback on your social venture proposal.

 During the SVSD seminar at Fairleigh Dickinson University (FDU), your Peer Mentor will meet with your group in-person and shall continue to provide insightful feedback in preparation for your presentation on the last day.

 On the final day of the seminar, the group with the most outstanding social venture presentation will be rewarded with the unique opportunity to feature their work in the Youth Assembly video, as well as receive special certificates from FDU.

-Participants who have created their social venture projects can submit their project proposals to Resolution Social Venture Challenge or Ideas for Action for the chance to win project seed funding, life-time mentorship, or special networking opportunities.
+Participants who have created their social venture projects can submit their project proposals to Resolution Social Venture Challenge for the chance to win project seed funding, life-time mentorship, or special networking opportunities.
 Detailed information regarding our partners' competition platforms will be announced via email.
 If you would like to participate in any of our partners' competitions, please take note of their specific processes and guidelines.

 ABOUT THE svsd SEMINAR

 The Social Venture for Sustainable Development seminar is an intensive university certificate-based mini-course developed and delivered by Fairleigh Dickinson University (FDU) with the support of Friendship Ambassadors Foundation.
 The seminar is designed to introduce participants to the concepts, principles, and practices of social innovation in for-profit and not-for-profit sectors.
 Upon completion of the program, participants should be able to form or polish a social venture proposal.